CLSFramework/sample-playmaker-server-python-thrift/README.md

 ## Preparation

-To run a soccer simulation 2D game using the CLSF, you need to have RCSSServer, SoccerSimulationProxy, and Monitor to show the game.
+To run a Soccer Simulation 2D game using the CLSF, you need to have RCSSServer, SoccerSimulationProxy, and Monitor to visualize the game.

 ### RCSSServer
 To download the latest AppImage of the RCSSServer,  you can run the following command: